thewh1teagle/heb-tts-benchmark/README.md

 Now you can open ./web/index.html with live server to see the results.

+5. Open new PR with your model results 🎉

 # Ground truth

 The GT is the file `saspeech_100_gold_gt.csv`.